plural-activism/presentation_introduction-to-plural-science/slides.md

 - 2010s: MRI Scans + Neurodiversity

 <!--
 The history of plural research can be described of an history of overcoming biases, disbelief and abuse.
+There is much of it in it, so lets get through it.

 We have a long history of evidence regarding dissociative disorders, but a lot of past stuff is very wacky, so lets start with